Media and Communication

 State of the Art Facilities

-As a Fisher student in the Media and Communication department, you'll enjoy a close relationship with the TV Lab, with access to the digital television studio, portable video equipment, digital editing bays, and a separate audio studio.
+As a student in the media and communication program, you'll enjoy a close relationship with the TV Lab, with access to the digital television studio, portable video equipment, and digital editing bays.

-The Mac Lab includes the full Adobe Creative Suite for web design, desktop publishing, and digital image manipulation.
+The Mac Lab includes the full Adobe Creative Suite for graphic, web, and interactive design.
 The computers are equipped with Final Cut Pro and After Effects for video editing and special effects creation.
 The lab also includes software for coding and app building.